Asymptotically Safe Starobinsky Inflation: The non--perturbative beta functions for the Starobinsky action

 The two non--trivial fixed points correspond to the asymptotic regime of an infinite cut--off scale, $k \to \infty$.
-In particular, the second fixed point in (\ref{UVFPs}) is rather special, and one of the most important results of this work: it describes an asymptotically safe Newton's coupling and an asymptotically free $R^2$ coupling in the UV.
-Apart from its interest from a pure RG perspective, this fixed point naturally allows for a successful realisation of Starobinsky inflation along the RG flow.
+In particular, the second fixed point (\ref{UVFPs}) is rather special, and one of the most important results of this work: {\it it describes an asymptotically safe Newton's coupling and a vanishing $R^2$ coupling in the UV}.
+Apart from its interest from a pure RG perspective, this fixed point gives rise to RG trajectories along which Starobinsky inflation can be viably realised.
 On the other hand, at UVFP1, both couplings are interacting.
-We notice that each fixed point gives rise to its own RG dynamics, however, in this work we will be mostly interested in UVFP2, leaving the study of the full theory space to a future publication \cite{CRS-in-prog}.
-A typical flow from the GFP to UVFP2 according to (\ref{betas_full}) is depicted in Fig. \ref{plot:full-solution}.
+We notice that each fixed point gives rise to its own RG dynamics, however, in this work we will be mostly interested in UVFP2, which as we will discuss below is crucial for the realisation of Starobinsky inflation in this context.
+We leave the study of the full theory space to a future publication \cite{CRS-in-prog}.
+A typical flow from the GFP to UVFP2 according to (\ref{betas_full}) is depicted in Fig. \ref{plot:full-solution}, while the dynamics on the space of couplings in the $\widetilde G-b$ plane are shown in Fig. (\ref{plot:Basins}).
+In particular, the latter plot shows how RG evolution occurs from each fixed point in the deep UV regime towards lower energy scales in the IR.
+Both fixed points are UV attractive (i.e. attractive as the IR cut--off $k$ is taken to infinity), and therefore their basins of attraction are disjoint, a feature which can be explicitly seen in Figure (\ref{plot:Basins}).
+The UVFP2 is an attractor of the RG flow for initial conditions satisfying $\widetilde{G}, b \ll 1$, and as we explain below the physically acceptable renormalisation conditions for a viable Starobinsky inflation lie in this range.
+Therefore, {\it the existence of the fixed point UVFP2 not only ensures the existence of RG trajectories along which the primordial fluctuations remain small, but also provides a theoretical motivation for the required smallness of the coupling.}

 From the linearisation of the flow equations (\ref{betas_full}) around each of the fixed points we obtain the corresponding eigenvalues

 Close to the GFP, perturbation theory applies, and known one-loop corrections to the classical gravitational dynamics have to be recovered.
 The GFP eigenvalues (\ref{GFPEigenvalues}) show that the $\widetilde{G}$-direction is UV repulsive, while the $b$- one is marginally UV attractive (repulsive) for $b>0$ ($b<0$), a result known from perturbation theory.